newnetdev/NetworkToCode-Class/labs/Ansible_Lab_20_Data_Collection_Reporting.md

 ##### Step 10

 Repeat Steps 1 - 9 for each device type you've been using in the labs.

 **Add a new play for each one.** Tag each play accordingly so you can run them individually.

 **IMPORTANT**
 > Note: Ensure LLDP is enabled on the NXOS switches using the `feature lldp`.
-You can also re-run the playbook from Lab 17 Step 1 which enables LLDP.
 Unfortunately, LLDP configurations do not persist through a reboot on virtual Nexus switches :(.

 If you don't run the playbook, here are the commands to run on **nxos-spine1** and **nxos-spine2**: